thielepaul/photoprism-mobile/README.md

 - Improve auto uploader
 - View meta data

+## How to contribute
+If you like the app and the project, please give us a star on GitHub.
+This keeps us motivated.
+We are also happy about every bug and ideas for improving the app.

 ## Installation
 **Hint**: At this moment only photoprism servers without password protection are supported.
 ### Android